eddiecylin/Learning-analytics/6. Online-Tutoring-ASSISTments/README.md

 ##  User behavior analysis of ASSISTments online tutor system

 - Project description:
-What are the behavioral differences between high- and low-performing students in an online tutoring enviroment?
+What are the behavioral differences between high- and low-performing students in an online tutoring environment?
 Do those differences determine who is more successful v.s who is not?
-This project uses a large dataset from collected from the [ASSISTments tutor system](https://sites.google.com/site/assistmentsdata/home/assistment-2009-2010-data/skill-builder-data-2009-2010) to investigate these questons.
+This project uses a large dataset from collected from the [ASSISTments tutor system](https://sites.google.com/site/assistmentsdata/home/assistment-2009-2010-data/skill-builder-data-2009-2010) to investigate these questions.
 Specifically questions include:

 1. What are the key behavioral features that could distinguish high and low-performance users?
 2. Using classification predictive models, can we use these key behavioral features to predict the outcome of question attempt?